 With thousands of different models to choose from, buying an acoustic guitar can be difficult.
-That is why I decided to write this guide to break it down for you.
+That is why I decided to write this guide to break down the best acoustic guitars.
 This guide explains what you get at each price point and suggests a few good models from each to start researching in your quest for the right acoustic.

 Table of Contents: